Blaisorblade/docker-dot-iris/README.md

 1. setup Docker
  - install Docker
+ - on Mac or Windows, increase the amount of RAM assigned to the VM to avoid OOM — >= 1 GB per core should work.
  - login to Docker Hub, and login on it, so that `docker push` works (our scripts assume `docker` can be invoked without `sudo`, as on Mac, or with sudoless Docker on Linux)
 2. clone this repo;
 3. update the matrix of Coq/Iris versions to support in .github/workflows/docker.yml.